gsanhueza/ArchISOMaker/README.md

 In other words, this implies that the ISO file that you created using `build.sh` will allow you to install ArchLinux on any computer, even **without** internet access.
 The created ISO will offer you to automatize your installation (although you can do it manually too, if that's what you want).

-The automatized process will install straightforwardly by reading an `env.sh` file that you can edit manually, or interactively through the `install.sh` installation script.
+The automated installer will use data in the `env.sh` file (you can edit it manually too), or interactively through the `install.sh` installation script.

 I'm currently offering to install: